Customer service text examples: 20 templates to deliver a great customer experience

 18. Survey request

-Customer feedback is crucial in support teams that strive for excellence.
-It’s easier to gather if you send your request for feedback via text.
+As you know, customer feedback is crucial in support teams that strive for excellence.
+It’s also easier to gather feedback from happy customers if you send your requests via text.

 Example: Hi [name].
 This is [your name] with [company name] support.
 We strive to provide excellent customer service, and your feedback is important to us.
 I’d be grateful if you completed this brief survey: [link to survey].
 Thanks for being a customer.
 To stop getting texts, respond STOP.